Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 This suggests that PRS-based modeling frameworks, even with synthetic traits, can effectively capture signal from real-world genotypes structures and serve as a platform for testing predictive pipelines.

+Additionally, I included a graph highlighting the top 20 most frequently predictive SNPs across multiple logitic regression runs.
+These SNPs were ranked based on how often they appeared among the top model coefficients.
+This visualization emphasizes variants with the strongest influence on simulated disease risk and enhances interpretability by showing key contributors.
+It also suggests potential biological relevance for certain SNPs within polygenic trait modeling frameworks.

 ![Top 20 Most Frequnetly Predictive SNPs](top_snps_frequency_top20.png)